ShikharSundriyal/DataStructureAlgorithms/Leetcode/Readme.md

 	- Approach 1 :
 		- create a static variable isbalanced
 		- write a height function, at each node calculate the balancing factor and based on the value update the isbalanced variable value

+28. 333 Largest BST Subtree :
+    - For largest BST subtree we have to travel each node and determine whether it is a BST or not , if yes capture the sz of the subtree
+    - The travlleing we will do same as ISBST logic , so it will return a pair of min, max,isbst additionally it will return the sz of the largest subtree
+    - If the node at which we are is a BST then the sz will become left.sz + r.sz + 1 .
+    - If the node is not the BST then the sz will be MAX of left.sz and right.sz
+    - Method Defination  Pair ISBST(Node node),  Pair (int min, int max, boolean isbst, int sz)